cmd-stream/delegate-go/README.md

-# delegate
+# delegate-go
-delegate is an implementation of the delegate for the `base` module.
+delegate-go is an implementation of the delegate for the `base` module.
 That is, it contains implementations of the `base.ClientDelegate` and `base.ServerDelegate` interfaces (they are located in the corresponding packages).